Save Our Science: FAQ

 What's the Problem?

-Next year's budget contains a disproportionate cut to the part of NASA that explores the solar system – the Planetary Science Division.
-This as a step backwards by the U.S. and destructive to the immediate and long-term health of the NASA's deep space capabilities.
+Next year's budget (for 2015) continues large cuts to the part of NASA that explores the solar system – the Planetary Science Division.
+This continues to undermine the health and potential of NASA's deep space capabilities.

 So what do you want?

-The Planetary Society wants Congress to restore funding for NASA's Planetary Science Division to $1.5 billion per year.
-Right now the White House proposes far less than that ($1.2 billion), effectively crippling one of our best and most effective programs of exploration within NASA.
+The Planetary Society wants Congress to restore funding for NASA's Planetary Science Division to $1.5 billion per year—the historical average for the program.
+Right now the White House proposes far less than that ($1.28 billion), crippling one of the most popular and effective programs of exploration within NASA.

 Why $1.5 billion?